datapartnership/datapartnership.github.io/content/updates/COVID-mobility-Buenos-Aires/index.md

     <figcaption>
         <center>
 		Figure 1: Changes in Congestion Index in CABA in 2019 to 2021
-Source: Original figure produced for this publication, based on analysis by study team, using [Waze for Cities](https://www.waze.com/wiki/Argentina/P%C3%A1gina_principal) data.
+Source: Original figure produced for this publication, based on analysis by study team, using [Waze for Cities](https://www.waze.com/wazeforcities) data.
+Data provided by Waze App.
+Learn more at [waze.com](www.waze.com).
 		</center>
     </figcaption>
 </figure>